Winter Utility Guide for Tiny Houses, Part 2: Fresh Water, Gray Water, and Black Water

 In the winter, since the tanks are outside, they will need to be kept warm.
 The skirting insulation will help, but you will likely need a heating system.
 Tank heating mats or heat lamp systems will work, so if you need gray water tanks, consider adding an electrical outlet directly under the trailer to simplify the system.
 It’s important to regularly maintain the system to make sure it’s not too hot or cold and that the electrical components are operating safely.
 When you install your skirting insulation, make sure you can still easily access your tanks without compromising the integrity of the insulation.
 Gray water tanks can also be kept in the house but will take up precious floor or storage space, especially if you already have a fresh water tank and pump system.

 In some instances, it may be possible to use your gray water to water trees and shrubs.
 Make sure you are using appropriate, eco-friendly products and that it is permitted into your area to do so.
 Gray water, especially if it has food wastes in it, can be stinky and may attract critters and complaints from neighbors or be harmful to the ecosystem.
-Depending on where you are, “gray water” may mean different things; water from the kitchen sink may be classified as blackwater due to the presence of food scraps and oils and may be prohibited at some gray water disposal sites.
-Make sure you know what the definition is at your gray water disposal site.
+Depending on where you are, “gray water” may mean different things; water from the kitchen sink may be classified as black water due to the presence of food scraps and oils and may be prohibited at some gray water disposal sites.

 However, it is unlikely that dumping gray water directly onto the ground or into wetlands will be permitted in your area without doing so on the sly.
 Dumping water onto the frozen earth is also a bad idea, especially if the water is discharging directly from your kitchen sink.
 It can create a safety hazard, be unsightly, or compromise the stability of the ground beneath your trailer.
 Your town or neighbors may become upset if they notice dumping, so make sure you are 100% in the clear or have addressed all the risks before committing to this kind of disposal.